kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

 #!define WITH_CFGPYTHON
 ```

-The file `kamailio-basic-kemi-python.py` has to be saved to local disk and the `script_name` parameter for
+The file `kamailio-basic-kemi-python.py` has to be saved to local disk and the `load` parameter for
 `app_python` module inside `kamailio.cfg` has to be updated to point to it.
 Then run `kamailio` with this `kamailio.cfg`.

 The documentation for `app_python` is available at: